 1. Mounting Bracket

-It is easier to install the mounting bracket first and then attach the antenna.
+It is easier to install the mounting bracket first and then attach the antenna to it.

 2. Connecting the Cable